chriss3008/Food-Delivery-Site/README.md

    * You can navigate using the footer menu.
 The icon glows red depending on which page you are;
    * YThere is also a header that lets you go back to the previous page in some of the pages.

+ #Log in Page
+   * This is the first page you'll see.
+That's because all the other pages besides Sign up page use a custom hook that checks if you authorized to be in that page, and, if not, are redirected to this page.
+In other words, as you open the link, you'll be redirected frp, the home page to here;
+   * You can go to the Sign up Page from here if you are not registered yet;
+   * A custom hook form is used here;
+   * You can hide and unhide the password clicking on the "eye button";
+   * Using Material's built-in regex, passwords are tested to be at least 6 characters long;
+   * After a successfull login, you are redirected to the Homepage.

 #Sign up Page
    * You can go to the Log in Page from here if you are already registered;
    * A custom hook form is used here;